yanghuafang/camera-map-localization/CONTRIBUTING.md

 - What was wrong before, in terms a reader can check against the code.
 - Why this shape and not the obvious alternative.
-- What moved as a consequence — a threshold, a doc claim that stopped being true.
+- What moved as a consequence — a threshold, a benchmark number, a doc claim that stopped being true.

-Keep unrelated changes out of the same commit.
+Keep unrelated changes out of the same commit, and do not commit generated benchmark JSON or downloaded data alongside a code change.

 ## Code guidelines